Castles & Temples

-The Castle of Naxos
+The Venetian Castle

 Going up to the Castel of Chora, built by Marcos Sanudos in 1207, and wondering around the stone pave alleys of the medieval settlement you will fell like travelling in past times, a unique experience, Choose one of the two entrances of the Castle: Trani Porta in the north side, or Paraporti, facing west, in order to begin your tour.
 Every road whether ring or radiate, leads to the hill.
 Walk in the steep alleys, marvel at the Venetian mansion houses with the coats of arms- a typical ‘'union'' of insular architecture and western elements, discover the neiborhoods that hide stories and legents, visit churches, stare out over the monuments of Portara and fell some of the magic of that time that is preserved ‘'intact'' within the Castle.
 The square of the Cathilic Cathedral is a refefrence point, near which you can find the Ursulines school, the Jesuits monastery nad the mantion of the past Trade schood, where Nikos Kazantzakis studied.
 Today the school is housed in the archielogical museum of Naxos.
 Nearby you will see the Capella Casacca (Church of immaculate conception), which was a chapel of Sanudo as well as the Castle of Crispi, the only one preserve out of the twelve Castle that were build next to the Palace of Sanudo.
 Stop at the old mention house next to Trani Porta, Where the Venetian Museum is housed along with exhibition and music nights.
 When going down to Chora in the outskirts of The Castle, you will discover the old market with an arrow whitewashed alleys, the picturesque shops in the traditional small tavernas.